 The Day of the Dead is really the holiday that started it all.
 This particular day is most well known for being a Mexican holiday, however it’s very popular in almost all Roman Catholic countries, Spain included.
 This is also known as All Souls Day (Día de Todos los Santos) and takes place the day after Halloween.
 This is a day where families and friends honour all the souls in their lives who have passed on.
 Typically the people will wear all black and visit the local cemetery, or the cemetery where loved ones are buried.
 You can buy traditional flowers and candles at almost any street corner on this day.
 After which you can bring them to pray for and honor any lost souls in your life.
 In the afternoon, it’s typical for friends and families to gather together for a feast of traditional All Souls Day foods – like Huesos de Santo (sweet, bone-shaped marzipan) and Panellets (cookies made from almond and sweet potato, coated in pine nuts).
 If you want to do the Halloween season right, you have to participate in this ancient tradition!

-There’s no better way to get ready for Tuesday the 31st’s Halloween festivities then by starting of the night before with a bang!
+There’s no better way to get ready for Wednesday the 31st’s Halloween festivities then by starting of the night with a bang!
 Where better than at Nightlife’s Halloween Party?
-To get the most of this Halloween weekend come party with us on Tuesday the 31st wearing your costume and you could win “best dressed” in our costume contest!
-Stay tuned to the Facebook page party event for details on guest list, hours, and entry fees!
+To get the most of this Halloween weekend come party with us on Wednesday the 31st wearing your costume and you could win “best dressed” in our costume contest!
+Visit Nightlife Madrid for details on guest list, hours, and entry fees!
 The streets of Madrid will be covered in costume clad people roaming the streets from party to party, club to club, so don’t miss out!